-Here is a fine example of a beautiful 925 sterling Silver Hamsa Bracelet, entirely handcrafted in Turkey.
+Here is a fine example of a beautiful 925 Sterling Silver Hamsa Bracelet, entirely handcrafted in Turkey.
 This charm has multiple cubic zirconia crystals inserted to give it a beautiful presentation.

 The evil eye in the center of this bracelet will grant you extra protection against the evil eye curse.
-This is why it is also a popular piece of jewelry for kids and babies as they are more susceptible at this effect.
+This is why it is also a popular piece of jewelry for kids and babies as they are more susceptible to this effect.

 If you are having a bad time, you can just take a look at your wrist and remember that you are protected against the bad energy.

 You can change the position of the Hamsa hand up or down depending on your culture.
-The fingers facing down are more commonly recognized in the Buddhism while the fingers facing up are more popular among the Hebrew culture.
+The fingers facing down are more commonly recognized in Buddhism while the fingers facing up are more popular among the Hebrew culture.